 - Roslindale New Construction Single Family Homes

-Roslindale falls under the Boston Public School system, with several elementary schools in the area.
-There are also several private schools and charter schools in the neighborhood as well.
-For more information visit sites like www.greatschools.org or www.education.com.
+Roslindale is part of the Boston Public School system, with several elementary schools and the Washington Irving Middle School.
+There’s also a range of private and charter schools.
+For more information, visit www.greatschools.org or www.education.com.

 Dining and Shopping